xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 widths of the lexeme's characters, and so on.
 The term 'investigated behavior' is defined to specify a focus of analysis.

-DEFINITION: Investigated Behavior

-   Let the term 'investigated behavior' represent a specified set of *operations* and the *registers* on which they operate together with a *nominal behavior*.

-For example, line number counting as an investigated behavior is concerned of the line number register and operations that increment the line number.
-The nominal behavior is that the line number register should be increased upon newline and remain the same upon the occurrence of any other character.
-Let the sets of registers which are associated with an investigated behavior be called SCR.
+Let the sets of variables which are associated with an investigated behavior be called DCV.

-DEFINITION: SCR -- Set of Concerned Registers
+DEFINITION: DCV -- Description of Concerned Variables

-    The term 'set of concerned registers' SCR shall stand for the set of all registers which are relevant to the investigated behavior.
+    The 'DCV' of an investigated behavior describes the set of variables which are of concern.

-As a consequence of transitions, a state machine changes the content of registers.
-However, not all registers of an SCR are necessarily relevant for all states.
-Let the set of required registers be defined as
+A 'DCV' may be a simple list of variable names or a abstract description such as 'all variables related to input position storage' where the number of variables is open.
+As a consequence of transitions, a state machine changes the content of variables.
+However, not all variables of an DCV are necessarily relevant for all states.
+Let the set of required variables be defined as

-DEFINITION: RR(i) -- Set of Required Registers
+DEFINITION: RV(i) -- Set of Required Variables

-    'RR(i)' defines the registers which are required in state 'i'.
-The registers must be sufficient
+    'RV(i)' defines the variables which are required in state 'i'.
+The variables must be sufficient

-      (i)  to implement the investigated behavior upon drop-out and (ii) to develop the SCR settings of all successor states.
+      (i)  to implement the investigated behavior upon drop-out and (ii) to develop the DCV settings of all successor states.

+In constrast to 'DCV', the set of variables in 'RV(i)' must be concrete.
+Instead of the loose statement 'all variables related to input position storage', the specific variables must be specified.

+'RV(i)' can be determined by *back-propagation* of needs.
+A state which requires a specific variable tags all of its predecessor states with this requirement.
+That is, if a state 'k' requires a variable 'x', then 'x is element of 'RV(i)' for every state 'i' that lies on the path to 'k'.

 For example, if the lexeme length is not required in a terminal, then any operation contributing to the computation of lexeme length is not redundant --except if there is another successor state requires it.
-For all the states on the path, the 'lexeme length register' is not required and is not element of 'RR(i)'.
-Let setting of concerned registers be defined as follows.
+Let setting of required variables be defined as follows.

-DEFINITION: SCR(i) -- Setting of SCR registers in state 'i'.
+DEFINITION: V(i) -- Setting of RV(i)

-    The term 'SCR(i)' represents the settings of all SCR registers after a state 'i' is entered and before it transits further.
+    The term 'V(i)' represents the settings of all required variables 'RV(i)' after a state 'i' is entered and before it transits further.

-    Only those values of the SCR must be present in 'SCR(i)' which are element of 'RR(i)'.

-An elementary unit that modifies the content of a register is called an 'operation', as defined here:
+An elementary unit that modifies the content of a variable is called an 'operation', as defined here:

 DEFINITION: op(i) -- Operation

-    A modification to a one or more register of the SCR upon entry into a state 'i' is called an operation 'op(i)'.
+    A modification to a one or more variable of 'RV(i)' upon entry into a state 'i' is called an operation 'op(i)'.

-With 'SCR(before)' as the setting of the SCR before entry into a state 'i' and 'SCR(i)' as the setting of the SCR in state the operation 'op(i)' describes the change in SCR as in the following equation
+With 'V(h)' as the setting of the DCV before entry into a state 'i' and 'V(i)' as the setting of the DCV in state the operation 'op(i)' describes the change in DCV as in the following equation

-                         SCR(i) = op(i)(SCR(before))
+                         V(i) = op(i)(V(h))

-With the definition of the RR(i) the set of considered operations can be defined.
-Given a state 'i', then any operation which directly or indirectly influences the modification of a register in 'RR(i)' is subject to consideration of the investigated behavior.

-The 'RR(i)' for each state can be determined by *back-propagation* of needs.
-A state which requires a specific register tags all of its predecessor states with this requirement.
-That is, if a state 'k' requires a register 'x', then 'x is element of 'RR(i)' for every state 'i' that lies on the path to 'k'.
+With the aforementioned definitions, the investigated behavior can be defined precisely.

+DEFINITION: Investigated Behavior

+   The 'investigated behavior' determines the scope of analysis.
+It is specified by a description of concerned variables 'DCV', the required variables 'RV(i)' for each state 'i', the related operations 'op(i)' and their *nominal behavior*.

+A 'nominal behavior' defines what needs to happen during the state machine transitions.
+For example, the nominal behavior for line number counting is that the line number variable should be increased upon newline and remain the same upon the occurrence of any other character.

 -------------------------------------------------------------------------------